dnosko/RTStreamProcessing/README.md

-# Master Thesis - Brno University Of Technology 2023/2024 - Cloud Computing System for Real-time Data Processing
+# Cloud Computing System for Real-time Data Processing
+## Master's Thesis - Brno University Of Technology 2023/2024
+Work was focused on designing a system for processing a large stream of geo-localized temporal data in real-time.
+System was designed on principles of microservices and utilizes message queues and technologies emphasizing fast response times.

-## Technologies used:
+### Technologies used:
 Apache Flink \
 Apache Kafka \
 Apache Sedona \